AlphaFold: CASP15

-Reception
+Reception and adoption

+Public and scientific reception

-AlphaFold 2 scoring more than 90 in CASP's global distance test (GDT) is a great achievement in computational biology.
+AlphaFold 2 scoring more than 90 in CASP's global distance test (GDT) was considered a great achievement in computational biology.
 Nobel Prize winner and structural biologist Venki Ramakrishnan called the result "a stunning advance on the protein folding problem", adding that "It has occurred decades before many people in the field would have predicted.
 It will be exciting to see the many ways in which it will fundamentally change biological research."

 AlphaFold 2's success received wide media attention.
 News pieces appeared in the science press, such as Nature, Science, MIT Technology Review, and New Scientist, and the story was covered by national newspapers.
 A frequent theme was the ability to predict protein structures based on the constituent amino acid sequence, expected to have benefits in the life sciences—accelerating drug discovery and enabling better understanding of diseases.
 Some have noted that even a perfect answer to the protein prediction problem still leaves questions about the protein folding problem (and thus protein dynamics)—understanding in detail how the folding process actually occurs in nature (and how sometimes they can also misfold).